tenstorrent/tt-metal/tests/didt/README.md

 If you wish to check if the output is deterministic, simply pass in the --determinism-check-iteration option - the option tells on how many iterations we do the determinism check.
 Example:

 `WH_ARCH_YAML=wormhole_b0_80_arch_eth_dispatch.yaml pytest tests/didt/test_ff1_matmul.py::test_ff1_matmul -k "without_gelu and 2chips" --determinism-check-iterations 50`

+## Blackhole

+Tests are only supported with `1chips` ID because multi-chip/board BH has not been brought up yet.

+By default the Blackhole workload compute grid is 13x10 (1 column is reserved for fast-dispatch).
+Adding `-k "sim-bh-2col-harvested"` will simulate 2 column harvesting on Blackhole by reducing the compute grid to 11x10.

+`WH_ARCH_YAML` is not supported  but setting env var `TT_METAL_ETH_DISPATCH=1` will enable the unharvested workload to run on 14x10 compute grid.
+Running with `-k "sim-bh-2col-harvested"` is not supported with `TT_METAL_ETH_DISPATCH`

 ## Legacy commands